In this quick tutorial, we'll explore different ways to copy a List to another List, and a common error produced in the process.

 List<Integer> source = Arrays.asList(1, 2, 3); List<Integer> dest = Arrays.asList(5, 6, 7, 8, 9, 10); Collections.copy(dest, source);

-Just the three first items were overwritten while the rest of the elements in the list are conserved.
+Here, just the first three items were overwritten, while the rest of the elements in the list were conserved.

 6. Using Java 8

-This version of Java opens our possibilities by adding new tools.
-The one we will explore in the next examples is Stream:
+This version of Java expands our possibilities by adding new tools.
+The one we'll explore in the following examples is Stream:

 List<String> copy = list.stream() .collect(Collectors.toList());

-The main advantages of this way are the opportunity to use skip and filters.
-In the next example we're going to skip the first element:
+The main advantage of this option is the ability to use skip and filters.
+In the next example, we'll skip the first element:

 List<String> copy = list.stream() .skip(1) .collect(Collectors.toList());

-It's possible to filter by the length of the String too or by comparing an attribute of our objects:
+It's also possible to filter by the length of the String, or by comparing an attribute of our objects: